tsmorrill/Look-Knave/README.md

 # Look Knave

+This repository is deprecated.
+Please see Knavery for current implementation.

 Calculate the binary Look-Knave sequence.

 The binary Look-Say sequence is defined as follows.
 Start with 1.
 Iterate by describing the previous string.
 So,